-If a claim is construed to specify more than one invention, the priority date of each invention should be determined separately (see the chapter on s.5, particularly 5.20 to 5.25.
+If a claim is construed to specify more than one invention, the priority date of each invention should be determined separately.
+Note, partial priority may arise (see the chapter on section 5, particularly 5.20 to 5.25.3.

 |The Protocol on the Interpretation of Article 69 of the European Patent Convention (which Article contains a provision corresponding to subsection (1) above) shall, as for the time being in force, apply for the purposes of subsection (1) above as it applies for the purposes of that Article.|